Anubhav0391/noviga-visualizations/README.md

   Clicking a point fetches and shows its corresponding time-series chart.

 - **`LineChart`**
-  Displays the `spindle_1_load` signal over time along with an "ideal" threshold line for comparison.
+  Displays the `actual signals` over time along with an `ideal signals`.

 - **`TreeGraph`**
   Uses React Flow and Dagre to render machine connections.